GuildCrafts/skills/A_TRAIL.md

   - [ ] blur
   - [ ] keyDown / keyUp
 - [ ] can prevent the default behavior of a DOM event
-- [ ] can dynamically inject a script tag into the DOM _?_
 - [ ] can create a link to a specific scroll position on the page using an anchor tag
 - [ ] can use `debugger` to pause their code in the Chrome Developer Tools Debugger
-- [ ] can replace the text content of a DOM node
-- [ ] can replace the HTML content of a DOM node
 - [ ] can iterate over a collection of DOM nodes
+- ~~[ ] can dynamically inject a script tag into the DOM~~
 - ~~[ ] can trigger an event when clicking outside of element~~
 - ~~[ ] can make an AJAX / XHR call~~

 #### Goals

+- [we should have a bunch of good goals here]
+- [ a goal should include implementing horizontal tabs ]
+- [ a goal should include a left sidebar slide out ]
+- goal idea:
+  - series of simple interfaces to build with escalating complexity
+    - 1) two fields that add and show a total
-- TBD
+    - 2)

 ### Basic Web App Architecture